ImGGAAVVIINN/alya-new-tab/README.md

   ### Based on Firefox ESR, Unstable, and Development
   1. Download the [Latest version](https://github.com/ImGGAAVVIINN/alya-new-tab/releases/latest/download/alya_start_page_firefox.xpi) from the release section
-  2. Go to about:config, type in xpinstall.signatures.required in the searchbox, and click on the toggle button to it is set to false
+  2. Go to about:config, type in xpinstall.signatures.required in the search box, and click on the toggle button to set it to false
      ![image](https://github.com/user-attachments/assets/36f63cbf-3971-4455-a96e-ff063fa51b4a)
-  3. Click on the gear button --> 'install Add-on From File' and choose the .xpi file your downloaded
+  3. Click on the gear button --> 'install Add-on From File' and choose the .xpi file you downloaded
      ![image](https://github.com/user-attachments/assets/c8b43ff0-0d41-416f-af66-aab1556b2a0e)

   ### Firefox Stable
-  1. **To sideload unsigned extension on Firefox Stable, you first need to "Jail-break" it** ¯\\_(ツ)_/¯
+  1. **To sideload an unsigned extension on Firefox Stable, you first need to "Jail-break" it** ¯\\_(ツ)_/¯
-  - If you are on Linux follow [This guide](https://gist.github.com/TheBrokenRail/c43bf0f07f4860adac2631a1bd9e4136)
+  - If you are on Linux, follow [This guide](https://gist.github.com/TheBrokenRail/c43bf0f07f4860adac2631a1bd9e4136)
   - If you are on Windows run the .bat file in [This repo](https://github.com/ImGGAAVVIINN/Jailbreak-Firefox-Windows), or apply the changes your self by looking at the bat file if you know what you are doing
   2. Download the [Latest version](https://github.com/ImGGAAVVIINN/alya-new-tab/releases/latest/download/alya_start_page_firefox.xpi) from the release section
-  3. Click on the gear button --> 'install Add-on From File' and choose the .xpi file your downloaded
+  3. Click on the gear button --> 'install Add-on From File' and choose the .xpi file you downloaded
      ![image](https://github.com/user-attachments/assets/c8b43ff0-0d41-416f-af66-aab1556b2a0e)

 </details>